Essay on Food Security: Challenges and Policies in India

 10 shares

 Food security means ensuring access to nutritious food for everyone.
 It is vital for human well-being.
 In India, diverse challenges persist, but through strategic policies, progress towards ensuring food security is underway.
-This essay defines food security, looks at the obstacles India faces in securing it, lists the major food security laws that the nation has put in place, and ends with thoughts on the future.
+This essay defines food security, looks at the challenges India faces in securing it, lists the major food security laws that the nation has put in place and ends with thoughts on the future.

 Essay on Food Security in 500 Words